acknak/NakloidGUI/README.md

 license
 ----------
+Copyright (c) 2015 acknak
-NakloidGUI is released under the [BSD 3-Clause License](http://opensource.org/licenses/BSD-3-Clause)
+This software is released under the MIT License.

 see also
 ------